 Impacts of travel restrictions:

 With the initial campus closure, travel for field research was sharply restricted, resulting in delayed acquisition of data and, in some cases, complete loss of a field season.
 Travel restrictions dramatically increased costs and slowed data collection.
 Travel to out-of-state field sites was impractical and international travel was impossible from 3/2020 – 7/2021.
-Travel continues to be challenging.
+Travel to some locations continues to be challenging.
 Scientific meetings and conferences and consultation with international agencies were cancelled, delayed indefinitely, or converted to a remote format, resulting in reduced networking and collaborations.
 This impacts recognition of faculty achievements by peers and initiation of new collaborations.

 Impacts of caregiver responsibilities: